DorotaZielinska/currencies-converter-react/README.md

 ## Description
 This application I created as a homework of my programing cours at You Code, and to remove that aplication to React, and with information about current Date and time, you can see that on the right corner.
-The main prupose of that application is to check how much money you will get if you want to exchange from polish "zloty" PLN to some other available currencies in this simple application.
+The main prupose of that application is to check how much money you will get if you want to exchange from polish "zloty" PLN to some other available currencies in this simple application from api exchangerate.host.
-Returned values are based on data obtained from the Polish National Bank on 09.01.2023.
+Returned values are based on data obtained from the Polish National Bank on current date.
 If you want reset form press button "Wyczyść".
 ## Technologies
 - HTML
 - CSS